Celestopia/Celestopia/README.md

 I am @Celestopia, a 19-year-old Chinese student at Tsinghua University. <br>
 I’m interested in statistics and machine learning.<br>
-I hope to learn essential knowledge of computer science on Github!
+I hope to enhance my knowledge of computer science on Github!

 <!---
 Celestopia/Celestopia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.